Browse Dictionary: Letter “S”

 true.

-Grammar: adjective (of galla), accusative case; masculine, singular.
+Grammar : adjective (of ih), accusative case; third person, feminine, singular.

 sāco